open-telemetry/opentelemetry-js-contrib/plugins/web/opentelemetry-instrumentation-document-load/README.md

 </body>
 ```

-## Optional : Add custom attributes to document load span if needed
+## Optional : Add custom attributes to spans if needed

 If it is needed to add custom attributes to the document load span,and/or document fetch span and/or resource fetch spans, respective functions to do so needs to be provided
 as a config to the DocumentLoad Instrumentation as shown below.
 The attributes will be added to the respective spans